shejialuo/code_for_study/Network/TCP_IP/volume1/chapter 13/README.md

 prevent this port number from being reused by another instantiation of the same connection that is in the 2MSL wait state.
 Any delayed segments that arrive for a connection while it is in the 2MSL wait state are discarded.

+### 13.3.3 Quiet Time Concept

+The 2MSL provides protection against delayed segments from an earlier instantiation of a connection being interpreted.
+But this works only if a host with connections in the 2MSL wait does not crash.

+When a host crashed, the 2MSL can't provide such protection.
+So TCP should wait an amount of time equal to the MSL before creating any new connections after a reboot or crash.
+This is called the *quiet time*.
+Few implementations abide by this because most hosts take longer than the MSL to reboot after a crash.

+### 13.3.4 FIN_WAIT_2 State

+In the FIN_WAIT_2 state, the TCP must wait for the application on the other end to recognize that it has received an end-of-file notification and close its end of the connection, which causes a FIN to be sent.
+However, this might be endless.

+Many implementations prevent this infinite wait in the FIN_WAIT_2 state as follows:
+A timer would be set.
+If the connection is idle when the timer expires.
+TCP moves the connection into the CLOSED state.